|

 Travel

-Deductions:
+Deductions: You can

-promotion of your home-based business.
-Make your
+your home-based business.
+Make your personal or family

-personal or family vacations partially tax deductible:
+vacations partially tax deductible: Combine business and

-Combine business and pleasure provided you meet some
+pleasure provided you meet some simple IRS rules as to the

-simple IRS rules as to the number of business days and
+number of business days and travel days exceeding your

-travel days exceeding your personal days on the same
+personal days on the same trip.

 -